We help people with heart disease get affordable life insurance

 How do you get accurate quotes based on your individual health?

-The benefit is that we have feedback from all companies in 3-5 days.
+The benefit is that we have underwriting feedback in 3-5 days.

 What if you have a really complicated heart history?